HHS/hhs.github.io/README.md

-## Pillbox for Developers
+## hhs.github.io

-Homepage and public access point for learning and contributing to the code and documentation on the [Pillbox Data Process](https://github.com/HHS/pillbox-data-process).
-The site contains links and descriptions of how to understand, contribute, and access code and data from Pillbox.
+Landing page to direct visitors to HHS-related GitHub accounts, repositories and pages that are maintained under various names by HHS operating divisions, and staff offices.
+HHS, as an umbrella organization, has its own GitHub organizational account (github.com/hhs) that hosts repos, and this GitHub.io page.

-This site and code is publicly available and will be maintained in connection with the Pillbox Data Process repository.
+This site and code is publicly available.

 ###Running the site